ziad-atef/Embedded-systems-design-questions/Final2020/README.md

   pinMode(addressAC0, OUTPUT);
   pinMode(addressAC1, OUTPUT);
   pinMode(addressAC2, OUTPUT);

+  pinMode(FAN_SPEED_PIN, OUTPUT);
+  pinMode(COMPRESSOR_PIN, OUTPUT);
-  // Note that, we don't need to set the direction of the temperature sensors nor the fans (analog pins), since they are already set to input.
+  // Note that, we don't need to set the direction of the temperature sensors , since they are already set to input.
 }
 ```
 </details>